faisalramzan77/FaisalRamzan77/README.md

 ## 🧠 About Me

-Final year BSCS student at **NUML, Faisalabad**, working at the intersection of machine learning, AI, and software engineering.
+Final year BSCS student at **NUML Faisalabad** working at the intersection of Data Scientist, ML, Ai, and software engineering.

 - 🧠 Design, train, and serve machine learning models
 - 📊 Translate raw data into actionable insights and predictions